NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 an option for scalar data.
 The bilinear method also has no restrictions and can interpolate with bitmaps.

+### Bicubic Interpolation

 Bicubic interpolation is chosen by setting IP=1.
+This method has two
+sub-options:

-This method has two sub-options, (1) A monotonic constraint option for straight bicubic or for constraining the output value to be within the range of the four surrounding input values.
-(2) The percent of valid input data required to make output data, which defaults to 50%.
+1. A monotonic constraint option for straight bicubic or for constraining the output value to be within the range of the four surrounding input values.
+2. The percent of valid input data required to make output data, which defaults to 50%.
 Note: the bicubic method cannot interpolate data with bitmaps.

+### Neighbor Interpolation

 Neighbor interpolation is chosen by setting IP=2.
 Neighbor interpolation means that the output value is set to the nearest input value.
 It would be